Alan-Copa/Alan-Copa/README.md

 My name is Alan Copa.
 I am a Master Student in Financial Technology and Computing @ USI University

+# About Me :star:

+Tech-driven finance enthusiast with a solid foundation in informatics focusing on software development, machine learning, and blockchain technology.
+Currently pursuing a Master’s in Financial Technology and Computing at USI, backed by leadership experience as a Swiss Army sergeant.
+Passionate about the intersection of finance and technology, AI solutions, cryptocurrencies, decentralized finance, space exploration, and geopolitics.

 ## :wrench: Technologies and Tools